 \section{Analysis}

 In this section, we provide a detailed analysis of how the skipping step and the number of experts affect the diversity and performance of models.
-We explore the relationship between the diversity of experts and the performance of MoE, and how our OMoE method addresses the issue of insufficient diversity in MoE.
-Furthermore, we analyze the overhead of our proposed method, including the additional storage space required for storing an extra optimizer, as well as the computational complexity of our method.
-We compare these overheads with the computational requirements of backpropagation and demonstrate that the overhead introduced by OMoE is acceptable.
-Finally, we discuss the importance of diversity in MoE models and how our method addresses this issue.
-We argue that a lack of diversity can limit the performance of MoE, and we show how our method increases the diversity of experts in MoE by allowing experts to update their parameters in orthogonal directions from the subspaces of other experts.
-By doing so, we ensure proper diversity of experts, leading to improved model performance.
+Besides, we analyze the overhead of OMoE, including the additional storage space and the computational complexity.
+Finally, we discuss the importance of diversity in MoE.